kyma-project/istio/docs/user/01-60-recovering-from-unintentional-istio-module-removal.md

 # Troubleshooting: The Istio module was unintentionally disabled
 Follow the steps outlined in this troubleshooting guide if you unintentionally deleted the Istio module and want to restore the system to its normal state without losing any user-created resources.
-However, if you intended to delete the module, the symptoms described in this document are expected and you must clean up the orphaned resources by yourself.
+However, the following assumes that (for any reason) the module deletion was unintened and the goal is to recover normal system state w/o loosing any user created resources.
+In case module deletion WAS intended, the symptoms described below are expected and the user should clean up the orphaned resources by himself.

 ## Symptom